 The overwhelming beauty of Austria’s third largest province is spectacular.
 One of Tirol's biggest claims to fame are its 500 mountain peaks that rise more than 3,000 meters (9800 feet) above sea level.
 These sky-scraping peaks and awe-inspring mountain ranges dominate the Alpine landscape of Tirol’s five main regions: Außerfern, Oberland and Unterland, Innsbruck and East Tirol.
 Tirol has a total area of 12,648 km2 (4,883.4 square miles), of which only some 1,580 km2 (610 square miles) are inhabitable due to the country’s mountainous terrain.
 More than a quarter of the provincial area is a nature reserve.

 Tirol has a population of over 700,000 (living in 279 communities, eleven of which are towns).
-Tirol's largest city is its capital, Innsbruck, which is located near the geographic center of the province.
-People come from all over the world to explore the mountains surrounding Innsbruck, and here they get the best of both worlds—the urban sophistication of a historic city and an Alpine playground that begins where the sidewalks end.
+Tirol's largest city is its capital, Innsbruck, which is located near the geographic center.
+Explore the mountains surrounding Innsbruck, and get the best of both worlds—the urban sophistication of a historic city and an Alpine playground that begins where the sidewalks end.